numpy/numpy/doc/source/user/tutorial-svd.rst

 **Learner profile**

-This tutorial is aimed at people who have some basic prior knowledge of linear algebra and arrays in NumPy and want to understand how n-dimensional (:math:`n>=2`) arrays are represented and can be manipulated.
+This tutorial is for people who have a basic understanding of linear algebra and arrays in NumPy and want to understand how n-dimensional (:math:`n>=2`) arrays are represented and can be manipulated.
 In particular, if you don't know how to apply common functions to n-dimensional arrays (without